GyverLibs/GyverPortal/README_EN.md

 ### 4.5.
 Connecting a button to another component

-The button can be connected to another component, when the button is clicked, update will be called with the button name and data from the specified location.
+The button can be connected to another component, when the button is clicked, `click` will be called with the button name and data from the specified component.
 To connect, you need to specify the name of the component with the third argument:

 ```cpp
 add.BUTTON(buttonName, buttonText, componentName);